 11. Choice and the Do Not Contact List

 One of the most important principles of direct response advertising is to let consumers choose to get off of marketing lists.

 Cornerstone is a member of the Canadian Marketing Association (CMA) and abides by their ethical guidelines, which includes the assurance that all members keep an updated list of individuals and businesses who have requested that they do not receive any third party advertising from them.
-Additionally, the CMA maintains a comprehensive do-not-promote lists that members are obliged to use whenever they are planning a marketing campaign.
+Additionally, the CMA maintains a comprehensive do-not-contact list that members are obliged to use whenever they are planning a marketing campaign.

 The Canadian Marketing Association (CMA) maintains a do not contact service.
 The Do Not Contact Service lets individuals reduce the number of marketing offers they receive by mail.
 Consumers register to have their names removed from marketing lists held by members of the Canadian Marketing Association.
 You can register for the Do Not Contact Service by visiting